 Installing a mini-split system is a less intrusive process than installing ductwork.
 There’s no need to cut large holes in walls and ceilings to accommodate the ducts.
 Instead, contractors can cut tiny, three-inch diameter holes in walls to accommodate the system.

-Lower Monthly Bills
+Invest in a Mini-Split for Lower Monthly Bills

 Since mini-split systems allow families to control the temperature in each room of their houses separately, they’re much more efficient.
 Plus, the air doesn’t have to travel through many yards of large ductwork, so it doesn’t heat up before it reaches the room being cooled.
 These improvements in efficiency mean that homeowners don’t have to run their systems as often or for as long to achieve optimal results.